osiweb/Hardware/new/sol20/personality/roms/README.md

 ## Building ROM images and Hex files:

-To build the ROM imgaes, simply type "make".
+To build the ROM images, simply type "make".
 This will produce 8K, 16K, and 32K binary and hex files.

 To build the 8K image hex file, type "make personality_8k.hex".